Chapter 7 Bankruptcy in Alabama

 The court will appoint a trustee to oversee your case and hold a creditors meeting.
 Your non-exempt property will then be sold for cash to pay your creditors, and your debts will be discharged.
 Some debts are not able to be discharged, such as child support, student loans, or tax debt.

 If you are considering filing for bankruptcy, be sure to obtain legal guidance from a knowledgeable bankruptcy attorney in Huntsville.
 Our legal team at Crumbley, Blackwell, Wisda & Associates, P.C. has nearly 50 years of experience across Huntsville, Madison, Athens, Decatur, and North Alabama.
-To obtain your free consultation with an experienced attorney, give us a call at (256) 539-4464 or complete an online case evaluation form.
+To schedule your consultation with an experienced attorney, give us a call at (256) 539-4464 or complete an online case evaluation form.